f4exb/sdrangel/plugins/samplesink/sdrdaemonsink/readme.md

 Formula: ((127 &#x2715; 126 &#x2715; _d_) / _SR_) / (128 + _F_)

+<h4>5.3: remote instance device set index</h4>

+This is the device set index in the remote instance to which the stream is connected to.
+Use this value to properly address the API to get status.

+<h4>5.4: remote instance channel index</h4>

+This is the channel index of the Daemon source in the remote instance to which the stream is connected to.
+Use this value to properly address the API to get status.

 <h3>6: Forward Error Correction setting and status</h3>

 ![SDR Daemon sink output FEC GUI](../../../doc/img/SDRdaemonSink_plugin_06.png)